 The government has schemes in place for End of Life Vehicles where the ‘Reuse and Recycle’ rate is 85%, and the ‘Reuse and Recover’ rate is set at 95% - so this is superb news as the vehicle plastics can be re-used in the motor industry or many other areas where recycled plastics are now being commonly used.

-In conclusion: You may not be aware, but one of the most serious plastic offenders is the take away coffee cup!
-Yes, the majority of this is cardboard which should be easily recyclable, however, as the inner of the cup is lined with a plastic shield, then this makes the take away coffee cup one of the most difficult items to recycle.
+In conclusion: You may not be aware, but one of the most serious plastic offenders is the disposable coffee cup!
+Yes, the majority of this is cardboard which should be easily recyclable, however, as the inner of the cup is lined with a plastic shield, then this makes the coffee cup one of the most difficult items to recycle.
 There are only 3 plants with the technology to recycle these in the UK, so most unfortunately, end up being separated from other recyclables and ending up in landfill.
 The UK government are now looking into how to overcome this problem, so watch this space!